nnpfr/alu/README.md

 - [x] Isolating the hundreds out of a 8-bit number
 - [ ] Isolating the tens out of a 8-bit number
 - [ ] Isolating the ones out of a 8-bit number
+## What is Digital Logic Sim[^1] ?
+Digital logic Sim is a minimalistic digital logic simulator.
+You can create various chips starting with a NAND gate, from there you can go the whole way to a little computer !
+This sim is made by [Sebestian Lague](https://www.youtube/com/@SebastianLague)

 [^1]: Digital logic sim is made by Sebastian Lague.
 You can find his project [here](https://sebastian.itch.io/digital-logic-sim) and his channel [here](https://www.youtube.com/@SebastianLague).